- 1 Importance of storage and conditioning canola

 The physical impact of travelling through a pneumatic conveyor will control most mites and insects in your canola.

-Types of conditioning systems
+Grain conditioning systems

 Operating aeration equipment during extended periods of high relative humidity (over 80 per cent) may promote mould growth, even in dry canola.
 However, one or two days of continuous aeration in high relative humidity will not damage the canola if dry weather follows for an equal duration.
 Since aeration is essentially a cooling procedure, the temperature of the air is more important than the relative humidity.